Nonviolent Communication Volunteer Teacher Training

 A group of 14 people, wearing name tags, posing for a photo in a room with beige walls and a painting of a river scene in the background.
 They are standing and kneeling in two rows.

 All prospective Nonviolent Communication Volunteer Teacher Training participants are interviewed to explore their goals and determine the best fit within our program.
 Participation begins with an observation period to help you understand the prison environment and the expectations of volunteering with our programs.
-After completing the observation period, qualified volunteers will go through Nonviolent Communication Volunteer Teacher Training, and go on to staff the Inmate and Post-release Nonviolent Communication Education in one of two ways:
+Before or during this period we ask Volunteers to participate in Nonviolent Communication classes on the outside.
+Once this period is over, Volunteers who go on to teach, will receive continued support through our Volunteer Teacher Training, geared specifically toward teaching in Oregon prisons.
+They then may go on to staff the Incarcerated and Post-release Nonviolent Communication Education in one of two ways:

 • Nonviolent Communication Certified Trainers can become Volunteer Trainers at our facilities